Posted on October 16, 2019

 The theatre is haunted by more than just one ghost.
 In fact, many say that Junius Booth, father of John Wilkes Booth, also haunts the building.
 The interesting fact about these ghost stories is that Booth didn’t even die in Charleston.
 Many of the actors and workers here have seen the figure of a man walking around the stage.
 They have reported seeing him when the building just had a few lights on and they felt him breathing down their necks.
 Some of the workers here even felt him touching their neck!
 Visitors that have come to the theatre have seen his full figure walking around on the stage and in the hallways.
 No one is truly sure if it is his ghost, but those who have researched him, believe that it is.
 There are stories of how much he loved the theatre and some say that he never wanted to be anywhere else!
 Perhaps this is why he is sticking around.

 The Dock Street Theatre is a beautiful place and those who visit can walk around the theatre on their own.
+Shows are still being held here, so when you are in town, you can be sure to catch one!
 Perhaps when it is your turn to tour the building, you may see some of the ghosts too.
 Some people have said that they have even talked to them, so you may be just one of the lucky visitors that can do that!